Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 Hewlett-Packard Calculators - The First Family

-The first half of the 1970s was something of a boom time for calculator manufaturers.
-The machines were something of a novelty and were often staggeringly expensive - often costing...
+The first half of the 1970s was something of a boom time for calculator manufacturers, a situation triggered by the arrival of the first "calculator on a chip" integrated circuits...

 Climax International advert thumbnail